GEF and UNDP in Seychelles – building on a history of development intervention with national partners

 Global Environment Facility (GEF) addresses projects in priority areas

 The Global Environment Facility (GEF) unites 182 member governments, in partnership with international institutions (including UNEP, UNDP and the World Bank), non-governmental organisations, and the private sector.
 The GEF provides grants to developing countries, and countries with economies in transition for projects within the three focal areas; Biodiversity, Climate Change and Land Degradation.
-The GEF has consistently provided assistance to Seychelles over the years, funding a number of major national projects in the areas below since 1993:
+The GEF has consistently provided assistance to Seychelles since 1993, funding a number of major national projects in the areas below.

 Defined as ‘the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part including diversity within species, between species and of ecosystems.’
 It simply means the “diversity of life on Earth.”
 Biodiversity is under heavy threat and safeguarding their status is today the most critical challenge to humankind as the destruction of biodiversity is (or can be) irreversible.
 The GEF supports projects that address the key drivers of biodiversity loss and focuses on the highest leveraging opportunities to achieve sustainable biodiversity conservation.